Axway/api-builder-docs/content/en/docs/guide_openapi/configuration.md

 title: Configuration
 weight: 100
 date: 2022-03-01
+description: This chapter describes how to configure **OpenAPI** flow-trigger to change the default behavior.
 ---

-The **OpenAPI** flow-trigger should not need any additional configuration above the defaults.
-However, the following sections describe how to configure the **OpenAPI** flow-trigger to change the default behavior.

-### API prefix
+## API prefix

 All API in {{% variables/apibuilder_prod_name %}} are bound to a configurable [`apiPrefix`](/docs/developer_guide/project/configuration/project_configuration#apiprefix) path, which defaults to `/api`.
 Any path under the [`apiPrefix`](/docs/developer_guide/project/configuration/project_configuration#apiprefix) is protected by the configured authentication scheme in [`accessControl.apiPrefixSecurity`](/docs/developer_guide/project/configuration/project_configuration#accesscontrol), and will require that clients provided the requisite credentials in order to invoke the API.